 - Both instrumental and vocal recordings are eligible

-- Must submit up to two tracks that best represent their range and performance capability
+- Must submit two tracks that best represent range and performance capability

-- Recording(s) must have been released in previous calendar year (i.e., January 1, 2016 – December 31, 2016 for the 2017 award).
-Proof of release is required with a link to webpage that has recording available to the public. (i.e. link to Bandcamp, iTunes, Spotify, CD Baby)
+- Recording(s) must have been released in previous calendar year (i.e., January 1, 2017 – December 31, 2017 for the 2018 award).
+Proof of release is required with a link to webpage that has recording available to the public. (e.g. link to Bandcamp, iTunes, Spotify, CD Baby)

-- Artist must be Canadian Citizen or Permanent Resident of Canada and must have resided in Canada for at least 12 months prior to application – If act has multiple members, at least 50% must meet this criteria
+- Artist must be Canadian Citizen or Permanent Resident of Canada and must have resided in Canada for at least 12 months prior to application.
+If act has multiple members, at least 50% must meet this criterion

 Estelle Klein Award